Skip to main content

 Located in Virginia’s northern Piedmont, Rappahannock County descends from the Blue Ridge south to the rolling hills of Culpeper and Madison.
 The county retains its agricultural and rural origins and is home to an International Dark-Sky Park, one of the last places on the East Coast with views of the Milky Way.
 Flint Hill, the project site, inherits Rappahannock’s undulating foothills, clear skies, and sprawling vistas.

-The client’s agenda: a sustainably-minded house with living and sleeping wings, vegetable and flower gardens, a year-round pool, a bocce court, and a carport, located strategically within the sixty-four acre site.
+The client’s agenda: a sustainably-minded home-away-from-home, with living and sleeping wings, vegetable and flower gardens, a year-round pool, a bocce court, and a carport, located strategically within the sixty-four acre site.
 The house borrows forms from local farm outbuildings, such as grain storage sheds.
 Oriented to capture light and breeze, the home’s two wings follow the topography and share views of the adjacent meadows and distant mountains.
 Connections between the home’s interior and exterior spaces allow easy movement and continuous engagement with the site.

 Design for Integration, Wellbeing, and Discovery